Inouye165/React-Photo-App/server/PROBLEMS_SOLVED.md

 Action: Removed duplicate placeholder migration file under `server/migrations/` to avoid confusion with the canonical migration directory `server/db/migrations`.
 The canonical migration remains at `server/db/migrations/20251102000004_add_ai_model_column.js`.

 Reason: Duplicate migration files caused uncertainty and could lead to verifier or Knex mismatches across developer environments.
 This cleanup ensures the verifier and Knex reference the canonical location.

+## Duplicate migration file deleted (strict)
+Date: 2025-11-03T13:05:00-08:00

+Action: Strictly deleted `server/migrations/20251102000004_add_ai_model_column.js` to remove ambiguity.
+The canonical migration remains at `server/db/migrations/20251102000004_add_ai_model_column.js`.

+Note: If any developer tools or scripts referenced the deleted path, update them to reference the canonical directory.
+This deletion was intentional and recorded in the run log.